SDLT Tax Advice and Representation

 There are some legitimate exemptions for SDLT.
 All of them carry specific conditions which must be met, and it is a good idea to get legal advice if you are in any doubt about fulfilling the criteria.
 SDLT exemptions include:

-• Transferring a property – through a will, gift, as part of a civil partnership or marriage or in a divorce.
+• Transferring a property – through a will, gift, or as part of a separation or in a divorce.

 • A builder or developer sells a property to an individual and buys the individual’s original home.